Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

-However, $g_k^{\DARTS}$ may not be a descent direction, even in the deterministic case, and a direct comparison with $g_k^{\BSG}$ reveals the lack of LL curvature, meaning the use of $\nabla^2_{yy} f_\ell (x_k, y_k)$.
-The matrix-vector product in~(\ref{eq:DARTS}) is approximated by finite differences (see Subsection~\ref{sec:stochasticBLP_DARTS}), rendering DARTS free of both second-order derivatives and matrix-vector products.
+However, in the full-batch (deterministic) case,~$g_k^{\DARTS}$ may not be a descent direction.
+The matrix-vector product in~(\ref{eq:DARTS}) is approximated by finite differences, rendering DARTS free of both second-order derivatives and matrix-vector products (see Section~\ref{sec:stochasticBLP_DARTS}).

+All the papers cited above focus on the~LL unconstrained case.
+A few approaches dealing with the~LL constrained case have been very recently proposed to tackle bilevel problems with~LL constraints.
+However, all these approaches are only applicable to linear constraints or constraints only depending on~$y$~\cite{ITsaknakis_PKhanduri_MHong_2022,PKhanduri_etal_2023,QXiao_etal_2023,HShen_QXiao_TChen_2023,JKwon_DKwon_SWright_etal_2023}.
+Among the algorithms proposed, we highlight~SIGD~\cite{PKhanduri_etal_2023}, which determines a direction by applying the implicit function theorem (similar to the approach that we use) but can only be applied to bilevel problems with linear~LL constraints in~$y$.